joaquim-verges/Helium/README.md

 #### Show me the code

 Let's build a simple counter app.
-Here's what a the Activity would look like using Helium:
+Here's what the Activity would look like using Helium:

 ```kotlin
 class CounterActivity : AppCompatActivity() {